 Computer science—general accreditation standards, 12.5, 12.11

-The State Board of Education hereby proposes to amend Chapter 12, "General Accreditation Standards," Iowa Administrative Code.
+The State Board of Education hereby amends Chapter 12, "General Accreditation Standards," Iowa Administrative Code.

 Legal Authority for Rule Making